ss-abramchuk/OpenVPNAdapter/README.md

 Then run `carthage update` command.
 For details of the installation and usage of Carthage, visit [its project page](https://github.com/Carthage/Carthage).

 ## Usage
-OpenVPNAdapter is designed to use in conjunction with [`NetworkExtension`](https://developer.apple.com/documentation/networkextension) framework.
-So at first, you need to add a Packet Tunnel Provider extension to the project and configure provision profiles for both the container app and the extension.
+At first, you need to add a Packet Tunnel Provider extension to the project and configure provision profiles for both the container app and the extension.
 There are official documentation and many tutorials describing how to do it so we won't dwell on this in detail.

 ...Don't forget...